Next.js Deployment

 In order to deploy your code, navigate to the "Code Delivery" tab.

-Here, on the first tab → "Git deployment":
+Here, on the first tab → "Git Deployment":

 - Copy your repo URL and add it here in "Git Repository URL", select branch and "Clone Repository"